pennersr/django-allauth/docs/headless/openapi-specification/description.md

 are performed.
 The re-authentication flows are the following:
 - Re-authenticate using password (`reauthenticate`).
 - Re-authenticate using a 2FA authenticator (TOTP, recovery codes, or WebAuthn) (`mfa_reauthenticate`).

+# Security Considerations

+## Input Sanitization

+The Django framework, by design, does *not* perform input sanitization.
+For example, there is nothing preventing end users from signing up using `<script>` or `Robert'); DROP TABLE students` as a first name.
+Django relies on its template language for proper escaping of such values and mitigate any XSS attacks.

+As a result, any `allauth.headless` client **must** have proper XSS protection in place as well.
+Be prepared that, for example, the WebAuthn endpoints could return authenticator names as follows:

+    {
+      "name": "<script>alert(1)</script>",
+      "credential": {
+        "type": "public-key",
+        ...
+      }
+    }